Songark/contract-marketplace-v1/README.md

 This repository contains the smart contracts source code of the full featured NFT Marketplace for PlayEstates.
 The repository uses Hardhat as development enviroment for compilation, testing and deployment tasks.

+If you want to learn about the core concepts and engineering structure of the marketplace engine, please explore developer's documents in the /docs/en folder, you can understand about smart contracts and test scripts.

+You can see the class diagram [link](classDiagram.svg) for smart contracts to understand the structure.

 ## NFT Marketplace functionality work

 The open source smart contract can be easily used in a permissionless and flexible manner to auction (or simply buy/sell) NFTs.
 Sellers and bidders are able to make customized auctions and bids that allow for a holistic NFT auction/sale mechanism.